Richard Cosway: Career in art

 He painted the future King George IV in 1780 and was appointed Painter to the Prince of Wales in 1785—the only time this title was ever awarded.
-His subjects included the Prince's first wife, Maria Anne Fitzherbert, and various English and French aristocrats, including Madame du Barry, mistress of King Louis XV of France.
+His subjects included the Prince's first wife, Maria Anne Fitzherbert, and various English and French aristocrats, including Madame du Barry, mistress of King Louis XV.

 Cosway's pupils included Andrew Plimer (1763–1837).

 From 1995 to 1996, the National Portrait Gallery in London held an exhibition entitled Richard and Maria Cosway: Regency Artists of Taste and Fashion, with 250 works on display.

 Personal life

 A SMUGGLING MACHINE or a Convenient Cos(au)way for a Man in Miniature.
 A 1782 etching satirising the relationship between Cosway and his wife.
 Published by Hannah Humphrey.

 On 18 January 1781, Cosway married the Anglo-Italian artist Maria Hadfield.
 Maria was a composer, musician and authority on girls' education and was much admired by Thomas Jefferson, who wrote letters to her decrying her marriage to another man and kept an engraving made from one of Cosway's paintings of Maria at Monticello.

-The Cosways' marriage is thought to be an arranged marriage of convenience, and not only due to his being 20 years her senior.
+The Cosways' marriage is thought to have been an arranged marriage of convenience, and not only due to his being 20 years her senior.
 Richard Cosway was an effeminate Macaroni with "a mincing, affected air" dressed in the height of fashion: "His small plain person was to be seen in all the public places clothed in a mulberry silk coated embroidered with scarlet strawberries, with a sword and bag and small three-cornered hat perched on the top of his powdered toupée."
 It was also said he was "well known as a libertine and commonly described as resembling a monkey."

 In 1784, the Cosways moved into Schomberg House, Pall Mall, which became a fashionable salon for London society.
 They employed the former slave Ottobah Cugoano as a servant.
 In 1791 they moved to a larger house in Stratford Place.
 In 1821, after selling most of the treasures he had accumulated, he went to reside in Edgware Road.

 In later life, Cosway also suffered from mental disorders and spent some time in various institutions.
 He died in London in 1821 and was buried at St Marylebone Parish Church.
 Sir John Soane bought more than 30 objects put up for sale at auction after Cosway's death.

 Cosway's wife Maria survived him many years, and died in Italy in January 1838, in a school for girls which she had founded, and which she had attached to an important religious order devoted to the cause of female education, known as the Dame Inglesi.
-She had been created a baroness of the Empire on account of her devotion to female education by the emperor Francis I in 1834.
+She had been created a baroness of the Empire on account of her devotion to female education by the emperor Francis I of Austria in 1834.